FrankFK/FrankFK.github.io/_posts/2024-04-21-sample-post-1.md

 ---
 layout: posts
-title: Blogging with Markdown
+title: Blogging with GitHub is easy
 tags: GitHub Blogging
 excerpt_separator: <!--more-->
 ---

-You can use Markdown (md) files to write blog articles.
+With GitHub you can easily create your own blog.

 <!--more-->